-It looks like we could be just a few months away from Emirates launching flights between Dubai and Tel Aviv…
+It looks like Emirates is planning on launching flights between Dubai and Tel Aviv as of next month.

-Emirates will fly to Tel Aviv by early 2021
+Emirates will fly to Tel Aviv by February 2021

 Flights between the two countries will be allowed to use airspace of Saudi Arabia and Bahrain, significantly cutting down travel time compared to the circuitous routing that would otherwise be needed.

-In preparation for these new flights, Emirates Flight Catering is launching Kosher Arabia, a dedicated kosher food production facility at the company’s facility in the UAE.
+In September 2020 it was announced that Emirates Flight Catering is launching Kosher Arabia, a dedicated kosher food production facility at the company’s facility in the UAE.

 This is the first catering facility in the UAE to become a registered and certified producer of kosher food.
-While Emirates Flight Catering previously offered kosher meals, this was done via an outsourced supplier, and that will now be brought in-house.
-Production is expected to begin by January 2021.
+While Emirates Flight Catering previously offered kosher meals, this was done via an outsourced supplier, and that will now be brought in-house, with production expected to start in early 2021.